L.O.R.D: Legend of Ravaging Dynasties 2: Plot

-In order to complete the lash wish of Duke VI, Yin Chen (Kris Wu), Qi Ling (Cheney Chen), Tianshu You Hua (Lin Yun) and the others decide to embark on a journey together to save Gilgamesh, the former Duke I who has been sealed by the Silver Priest.
+In order to complete the last wish of Duke VI, Yin Chen (Kris Wu), Qi Ling (Cheney Chen), Tianshu You Hua (Lin Yun) and the others decide to embark on a journey together to save Gilgamesh, the former Duke I who has been sealed by the Silver Priest.
 Upon their arrival, they encounter the strongest set of Corroders in You Ming (William Chan), Thalia (Amber Kuo) and Qi La (Wang Duo).
 A confrontation is inevitable as the darkest secret of the Aslan Empire gradually rises to the surface.